kubernetes/website/content/en/blog/_posts/qos-class-resources.md

-There are some resources that applications are forced to share, such as cache, memory bandwidth, and disk I/O. There are technologies for managing those resources–making it possible to prioritize or isolate applications–but currently Kubernetes support for them is missing.
+There are some resources that applications are forced to share, such as cache, memory bandwidth, and disk I/O. There are technologies for managing those resources&mdash;making it possible to prioritize or isolate applications&mdash;but currently Kubernetes support for them is missing.
 The “QoS-class resources” concept aims at changing this in a generalized way: enabling support for cache, memory, and disk I/O, and making it easy to enable other QoS resource types in the future.

 The properties of QoS-class resources are: